-Reed beds offer secure resting places for birds and breeding birds in the spring and summer and reed fringes also help break up wave energy from wind and boat wakes, and slow down the erosion of the shoreline.
+Reed beds offer secure resting places for birds and breeding birds in the spring and summer.
+Reed fringes also help break up wave energy from wind and boat wakes, and slow down the erosion of the shoreline.

-Although grey squirrels are increasing their populations in South Cumbria, and to a lesser extent North Cumbria, there are still large numbers of red squirrels within northern areas of the National Park.
+Grey squirrels are increasing their populations in Cumbria, although there are still large numbers of red squirrels within northern areas of the National Park.
 When faced with competition from grey squirrels the reds survive best in large blocks of coniferous woodland.

-They need a consistent and diverse food supply consisting of tree seeds, nuts, berries, cones, buds, shoots, flowers, lichen, fungi and occasionally insects.
+Squirrels require a consistent and diverse food supply.
+Their diet consists of tree seeds, nuts, berries, cones, buds, shoots, flowers, lichen, fungi and occasionally insects.
 The autumn and winter seed harvest is important for surviving the winter and for breeding successfully the following year.
-Squirrels do not hibernate, they need to eat all year round to survive.
-Between April and August the natural food supplies of a red squirrel are at their lowest, consequently as many as 5 out of 6 young red squirrels may die in their first year.

 The Lake District Wildlife Park, situated just ten minutes from Keswick is the only wildlife park in north Cumbria.

-Trotters World of Animals has rebranded to become the Lake District Wildlife Park, representing the transition from its early days as a farm park.
-Today, emphasis is very much on conservation, education and engaging with visitors – our Keepers are keen to talk and enjoy passing on their knowledge and enthusiasm.
+Trotters World of Animals has rebranded to become the Lake District Wildlife Park.
+Representing the transition from its early days as a farm park.
+Today, the emphasis is very much on conservation, education and engaging with visitors.
+Keepers are keen to talk and enjoy passing on their knowledge and enthusiasm.

-Wander around the beautiful 24 acre parkland and see over 100 species.
-The magical Bird of Prey flying displays have been a regular feature since the park opened.
-We have gathered an eclectic mix of over 100 animal and reptile species from Anaconda to Zebra.
+Visitors can wander around the beautiful 24-acre parkland and see over 100 species.
+Magical Bird of Prey flying displays have been a regular feature since the park opened.
+Owners of the park have gathered an eclectic mix of over 100 animal and reptile species.

-Top places to visit include the South Lakes Safari Zoo, a mile from Dalton-in-Furness.
-This the Lake District’s only zoological park, which is recognised as one of Europe’s leading conservation zoos.
-17 acres are home to the rarest animals on earth, who are participants in co-ordinated breeding programmes to save them from extinction in the wild.
+South Lakes Safari Zoo, a mile from Dalton-in-Furness Top are among the highlights.
+Lake District’s only zoological park is recognised as one of Europe’s leading conservation zoos.
+17 acres are home to the rarest animals on earth.

-Visit the Lakes Aquarium at Newby Bridge, on the southern end of Windermere you can discover in over 30 displays the fascinating and often secret world of wildlife and freshwater creatures dwelling in and alongside the magnificent waters.
+Lakes Aquarium at Newby Bridge is on the southern end of Windermere.
+Discover over 30 displays, following the fascinating world of wildlife and freshwater creatures.